 The internet, and social media in particular, have made individual and institutional discourse visible like never before.
 Yet the mechanisms that shape the production of discourse — what leads individuals or institutions to speak up, whom do they address, what do they say — is not yet well understood.
 Margolin's research focuses on understanding these dynamics through the quantitative aggregation of collective communication behavior.
 In particular, his approach emphasizes the role that accountability, credibility, and legitimacy within social networks and communities play in shaping observable discourse.

-Professor of Psychology - The Brain's Virtual Reality Engine and a Case for Humanist Ethics
+The Brain's Virtual Reality Engine and a Case for Humanist Ethics

 Shimon Edelman holds degrees in electrical engineering and in computer science and is trying to understand the brain/mind through behavioral, neurophysiological, evolutionary, and computational studies of vision, language, happiness, and consciousness.
 His books include "Computing the Mind: How the Mind Really Works", "The Happiness of Pursuit", and, most recently, "Beginnings", a psychological-philosophical science fiction (psy-phi sci-fi) anabasis.
 His TEDxCornell talk shows how the realization that the brain is a virtual reality engine can help us make a case for humanist ethics.